awsdocs/aws-ruby-developer-guide/doc_source/cloudtrail-example-describe-trails.rst

 Choose :code:`Copy` to save the code locally.

-Create the file *describe_trails.ruby* with the following code.
+Create the file *describe_trails.rb* with the following code.

 .. literalinclude:: ./example_code/cloudtrail/aws-ruby-sdk-cloudtrail-example-describe-trails.rb
    :lines: 13-41